How To Apply for DACA in 2022

 You can apply for Deferred Action for Childhood Arrivals (DACA) and a DACA Employment Authorization Document (EAD) if you meet the following eligibility rules:

 To submit a first-time Deferred Action for Childhood Arrivals (DACA) application, you must do three main things.
 First, you must complete and sign the required forms for the program.
-Then, you’ll gather all the required supporting documents, and finally you’ll mail both the forms and supporting documents to U.S. Citizenship and Immigration Services (USCIS).
+Then, you need to gather all the required supporting documents.
+Finally, mail both the forms and supporting documents to U.S. Citizenship and Immigration Services (USCIS).

-Step 1 - Complete and Sign USCIS Forms
+Step 1: Complete and Sign the USCIS Forms

 To submit a new DACA application and get work authorization, you must file these three forms: